Codecademy/docs/content/html/concepts/tags/terms/u/u.md

 ---
 Title: '<u>'
-Description: 'Used to display HTML text with an underline or other non-textual annotation.'
+Description: 'Used to display HTML text with a non-textual annotation.
+The default rendering of this is a solid underline.'
 Subjects:
   - 'Web Development'
   - 'Web Design'